gyselroth/tubee/docs/index.md

 ## What ist tubee?
 tubee is a I/O data management engine with proxy capabilities for other services and also features I/O synchronization support for those.
 Create, Modify and Delete records in namespaced data collections.
 Import and export records from and to different technologies like databases, files, http services and more.
-Access endpoint records via the same system (data proxy) and much more.
+Access endpoint records via the same system (proxy) and much more.

 ## Licensing
 This software is freely available under the terms of [GPL-3.0](https://github.com/gyselroth/tubee/LICENSE) including this documenation.